marcbria/dojo/README.md

 ## Installation

-(This is how it will work, but not full implemented yet)
+(This is how it will work, but it's not full implemented yet)

 #### Ingredients